Joshalexjacobs/SimplyTimers/readme.md

 deleteTimer(name, timerList)
 ```

 Deleting a timer only requires the timer's name and the list it's stored in.
-This removes the timer from the timerList which allows us to reuse it's name for a future timer if desired.
+This removes the timer from the timerList which allows us to reuse it's name for a future timer.

 ``` lua
 deleteTimer("shoot", entity.timers)